 A flat roof is the best material on a very large size building.
 Installing a pitched roof on such a building is not recommended, because it will be a lot more difficult, and costly.
 It will also require special engineering to accommodate the additional structural weight, as well as rooftop HVAC equipment and drainage.

-One of the most unique features is that it can be utilized as a deck, green roof (rooftop garden), patio or penthouse.
-Green building enthusiasts prefer these, because they can be turned into rooftop gardens.
+One of the most unique features of flat roofs is that most can be utilized as a deck, green roof (rooftop garden), patio or penthouse.
+Green building enthusiasts prefer these systems, because they can be turned into rooftop gardens.
 A side benefit of a rooftop garden is that it improves air quality and reduces the heat island effect in large urban areas.

 If you are planning this type of application, it is best to use 80 mil or thicker PVC or TPO membrane, because hot-air welded seams ensure that the roof will not leak under the soil and plants.

-Another advantage is that it works best in cases when large HVAC equipment needs to be installed.
+Another advantage is that flat roofing works best in cases when large HVAC equipment needs to be installed.
 It can go straight on the rooftop, instead of being installed on the ground.

 Lastly, these roofs are great for large-scale solar PV installations, as they are typically not shaded and get very strong sun exposure throughout the day.

-TPO and PVC are both considered to be highly reflective, with up to 90% of heat back into the atmosphere.
+One of the greatest advantages of a flat roof house is that it can be highly energy efficient.
+Both TPO and PVC roofs are considered to be very reflective, with up to 90% of heat back into the atmosphere.
 This means that one of these membranes can help you save hundreds of dollars on your energy bills.
 Both are Energy Star Rated for their cool properties.